Graygzou/graygzou.github.io/jekyll/collections/_projects/jam/memory-lost-in-the-red-whoody.markdown

 I could split those down by the effort was too time consuming for a jam.

 TODO SCREENSHOT OF EDITOR TOOLS

+#### Player movement
+Point and click games usually include basic character movement.
+If you click on the ground, the player will move there.
+That's what we did, with a first iteration making the player move left and right.
+Sadly, I did not have time to come back on this in order to introduce a more "bouncy", living movements to the character.
+Plus, a possible improvement would be to adapt the height of the player based on ground variations.

 #### Inventory system
 I made a simple inventory system which allow to store interactable objects.
 When interacting with an object, the system knows it can be added to the inventory based on the object type.
 Later we can drag and drop this item onto another game element to create special behavior.